Ministry ResidencyConnect With a

-Students who need help locating a residency site can contact the GRTS Receptionist for a list of over 60 sites who have either previously hosted a student or who have expressed interest in hosting a student.
+Students who need help locating a residency site can contact the GRTS receptionist for a list of over 60 sites that have either previously hosted a student or that have expressed interest in hosting a student.

 Mentors and sites are required to meet certain criteria determined by GRTS for accreditation purposes.
-Individuals or organizations interested in learning more about the program or wishing to be added to GRTS’ list of potential residency sites can email Myoung Cho.
+Individuals or organizations interested in learning more about the program or wishing to be added to the seminary’s list of potential residency sites can email GRTS.